mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Host Side Coding
 **************************************************

-This chapter describes the connection of a host model with the pool of :term:`CCPP-Physics` schemes through the :term:`CCPP-Framework`.
+This chapter describes the connection of a host model with the pool of :term:`CCPP Physics` schemes through the :term:`CCPP Framework`.

 ==================================================
 Variable Requirements on the Host Model Side
 ==================================================

 All variables required to communicate between the host model and the physics, as well as to communicate between physics schemes, need to be allocated by the host model.
-An exception is variables ``errflg``, ``errmsg``, ``loop_cnt``, ``blk_no``, and ``thrd_no``, which are allocated by the CCPP-Framework, as explained in :numref:`Section %s <DataStructureTransfer>`.
+An exception is variables ``errflg``, ``errmsg``, ``loop_cnt``, ``blk_no``, and ``thrd_no``, which are allocated by the CCPP Framework, as explained in :numref:`Section %s <DataStructureTransfer>`.
 A list of all variables required for the current pool of physics can be found in ``ccpp-framework/doc/DevelopersGuide/CCPP_VARIABLES_XYZ.pdf`` (XYZ: SCM, FV3).

-At present, only two types of variable definitions are supported by the CCPP-Framework:
+At present, only two types of variable definitions are supported by the CCPP Framework:

 * Standard Fortran variables (character, integer, logical, real) defined in a module or in the main program.
 For character variables, a fixed length is required.
 All others can have a kind attribute of a kind type defined by the host model.
 * Derived data types (DDTs) defined in a module or the main program.
 While the use of DDTs as arguments to physics schemes in general is discouraged (see :numref:`Section %s <IOVariableRules>`), it is perfectly acceptable for the host model to define the variables requested by physics schemes as components of DDTs and pass these components to CCPP by using the correct local_name (e.g., ``myddt%thecomponentIwant``; see :numref:`Section %s <VariableTablesHostModel>`.)